 By: Market Chef Jenny Breen

-Serves 6 to 8
+Serves 6 to 8.

 In the Midwest, if you blink in early spring, ramp season has passed.
-When you come upon them at your farmers market or coop, bring them home and herald in spring with this soup.
+When you come upon them at your farmers market or co-op, bring them home and herald in spring with this soup.
 Other tender early spring greens are brought together here and used in the creamy base to support the sweet and tangy caramelized ramps.

 - 4 cups ramps, divided, cleaned and chopped roughly

 - 4 cloves garlic, minced